HyDE-Project/terminals-hyde/alacritty/README.md

 ## Applying the Theme

-To apply the theme, include the `theme.conf` file in your `alacritty.toml` configuration file.
+To apply the theme, include the `theme.toml` file in your `alacritty.toml` configuration file.

 1. Open your `alacritty.toml` file, usually located at `~/.config/alacritty/alacritty.toml`.
 2. Add the following line to include the theme configuration: